ann82/wdai-ai-slackbot/README.md

 - **Image generation fails**: Verify the bot has the `files:write` permission and check DALL-E API usage limits
 - **Error with OpenAI API**: Verify your API key and usage limits
 - **Bot responding in wrong channels**: Check if ALLOWED_CHANNEL is set correctly
-- **Web summarization not working**: This feature requires outbound internet access from your deployment environment.
-When deployed on Railway, check:
+- **Web summarization not working**: This feature uses OpenAI's web search tool, which requires:
-  1. Verify logs for connection errors
-  2. Check Railway's documentation on network access policies
-  3. Test the feature locally first to confirm the code is working
-  4. You can alternatively use a web API gateway service if your hosting provider restricts outbound requests
+  1. An OpenAI API key with access to web search capability
+  2. Proper formatting of your request (use "summarize this webpage: https://...")
+  3. If you receive errors, check if your OpenAI plan supports the web search tool

 ## Limitations